suravshrestha/logtracker/README.md

 Note: This repo has some improvement over: https://gitlab.com/ersauravadhikari/logtracker

 Log Tracker is a web application to track the updates of a project or a thesis.
+It was built as the Software Engineering Project in 5th semester, Computer Engineering.
 The application has three modes:
 * **Admin Mode**
 An admin
 	* Can create/edit a new project